benneh5-time/mu-postcount-extension/README.md

 "content_scripts": [
   {
     "matches": ["*://*.yourforum.com/forums/threads/*"],
-    ...
-  }
-]
 ```

-### 3. Add Icons (Optional)

-Create icon images at these sizes and place them in the `icons/` folder:
-- `icon16.png` (16x16 pixels)
-- `icon48.png` (48x48 pixels)
-- `icon128.png` (128x128 pixels)

-Or remove the `icons` section from `manifest.json` to use Chrome's default icon.

-### 4. Install the Extension

-1. Open Chrome and go to `chrome://extensions/`
-2. Enable **Developer mode** (toggle in the top right)
-3. Click **Load unpacked**
-4. Select the `chrome-extension` folder

-### 5. Test It

-Navigate to a forum thread.
-You should see an overlay in the bottom-right corner showing your post count.
+Replace `yourforum.com` with the actual domain.

 ## How It Works

-1. When you visit a thread page matching `/forums/threads/*`, the extension activates
+1. When you visit a thread, the extension detects your logged-in username from the welcome link
-2. It extracts the thread ID from the URL (handles formats like `/threads/58863-title` or `/threads/58863`)
-3. It fetches the "Who Posted" page at `/forums/misc.php?do=whoposted&t={threadId}`
+2. It fetches the "Who Posted" page for that thread
-4. It parses the HTML to find your username and post count
-5. It displays the count in a non-intrusive overlay
+3. It parses your post count and displays it in an overlay

-## Customizing the Parser

-If the extension shows 0 posts but you know you've posted, the HTML parsing may need adjustment for your specific forum.
-Open the browser console (F12) to see debug output, then modify the `parsePostCount()` function in `content.js` to match your forum's HTML structure.

-## Troubleshooting

-- **"Could not load post count"**: Check that the domain in `manifest.json` matches your forum
-- **Shows 0 but you have posts**: The HTML parser may need customization for your forum
-- **Not appearing at all**: Verify the URL pattern in `manifest.json` matches your forum's thread URLs

 ## Files

 ```
-chrome-extension/
 ├── manifest.json    # Extension configuration
-├── content.js       # Main logic - thread ID extraction, fetching, parsing
+├── content.js       # Main logic
-├── overlay.css      # Styling for the post count overlay
+├── overlay.css      # Overlay styling
-├── icons/           # Extension icons (optional)
+└── icons/           # Extension icons
-│   ├── icon16.png
-│   ├── icon48.png
-│   └── icon128.png
-└── README.md        # This file
 ```

+## Updating

+To update after a new version is released:

+1. Download the new ZIP
+2. Extract it to the same folder (overwrite existing files)
+3. Go to `chrome://extensions/`
+4. Click the refresh icon on the extension card

+## Troubleshooting

+**Overlay doesn't appear:**
+- Make sure you're logged into the forum
+- Check that the URL pattern in `manifest.json` matches your forum's thread URLs

+**Shows wrong count:**
+- Open DevTools (F12) → Console to see debug output
+- The HTML parser may need adjusting for your forum's structure

+**"Could not load manifest" error:**
+- Make sure you selected the folder containing `manifest.json`, not a parent folder